 Features: Streamlined installment agreements are subject to IRS approval, but they generally do not require a detailed financial disclosure.
 Taxpayers may apply online, by phone, or by submitting Form 9465, and the IRS will usually approve the agreement if the proposed monthly payments meet their criteria.

 In summary, guaranteed installment agreements have specific eligibility criteria and are automatically approved if the taxpayer meets those criteria.
 Streamlined installment agreements have slightly higher debt limits but require IRS approval, although they typically involve less paperwork and financial disclosure compared to other installment agreement options.
-If neither of these options work for you, there are a few other IRS installment plans and agreement options that could be a better fit.
+If neither of these options work for you, there are a few other IRS installment plans and agreement options that could be a better fit for your situation.

 Setting up a payment plan with the IRS means a stop to any collection phone calls, mailings, or visits from IRS revenue officers.
 If you make timely payments, you will not be in danger of receiving a levy or lien on your personal property.
 However, it is important to note that you will be paying interest on the balance of your tax debt, and the IRS will continue to assess penalties until your debt is paid in full.